 Heartstyles part in the neurodiversity movement

-Sandra Bullen – Director of Marketing and Communications
+Sandra Bullen – Former Director of Marketing and Communications

 How does Heartstyles, a psychological behavior tool, fit with neurodiversity?
 A term that was coined in 1998 is now a social justice movement, promoting the idea that there is no right way to think, learn or behave.
 The movement began in education and child development, and it has gathered momentum to include adults and the workplace.
 HR leaders can no longer ignore it, they need to consider the needs of the neurodiverse in their learning and development and their diversity and inclusion plans.
 We will explore this question from several perspectives.